Policy on Management of Real Property

 3.6 Additional mandatory requirements for the management of real property are set out in the following policy instruments:

-4.1 Definitions to be used to interpret this policy and the related directive and standards can be found in Appendix A.
+4.1 Definitions to be used to interpret this policy and the related directive and standards can be found in the Appendix.

 The objective of this policy is to ensure real property is managed in a sustainable and financially responsible manner, throughout its life cycle, to support the cost-effective and efficient delivery of government programs.